asyncapi/spec/documents/git-workflow.md

 ## Configure your fork

 The document refers to the original repository as the upstream repository and to the forked repository as the origin repository.
-We assume you already have a fork of the upstream and you `git clone` it laready.
+We assume you already have a fork of the upstream and you `git clone` it already.

 ### Working on a Fork on local